-Every year, the Steering Committee appoints a Selection Committee from among the professors of the two Schools, responsible for evaluate and select the applications of students.
+Every year, the Steering Committee appoints a Selection Committee among the two Schools' professors, responsible for evaluating and selecting the students' applications.

 The Steering Committee may avail of a Specialisation Commission, made up of representatives of civil society, public institutions, the private sector and international organisations, which will be appointed at the start of each academic year.

-The Honours Programme entitled "Engineering for Sustainable Development" is a parallel training programme that takes place at the same time as the Laurea Magistrale programmes (equivalent to Masters of Science) of the School of Industrial and Information Engineering and of the School of Civil, Environmental and Land Management Engineering.
-The aim of the Honours Programme is to enhance and develop the systemic and cross-discipline skills of future engineers, helping them understand and evaluate global challenges so that they may operate effectively in the field of sustainable development, deploying both theoretical and practical technical skills.
+The Honours Programme entitled "Engineering for Sustainable Development" is a parallel training programme that takes place at the same time as the Laurea Magistrale programmes (equivalent to Masters of Science) of the School of Industrial and Information Engineering, of the School of Civil, Environmental and Land Management Engineering and of Bulding Systems Engineering, Building and Architectural Engineering and of Building Engineering/Architecture of the School of Architecture Urban Planning Construction Engineering.
+The aim of the Honours Programme is to enhance and to develop the systemic and cross-discipline skills of future engineers, helping them understand and evaluate global challenges so that they may operate effectively in the field of sustainable development, deploying both theoretical and practical technical skills.